mrcmich/deep-seasonal-color-analysis-system/README.md

 │   # python notebook showcasing usage and results of our pipeline on a real image.
 │
 ├───retrieval_test.py
-│   #
+│   # python file that tests a given open CLIP model, passed as parameter, over the test partition of the dress code dataset.
 │
 ├───retrieval_use_case.py
-│   #
+│   # python file that simulates a retrieval process for a user.
 │
 ├───metrics_and_losses/
 │   ├───metrics.py
 │       # python file containing evaluation metrics.
 │
 ├───models/
-│   # directories and files related to selection, training, hpo and other experiments of face segmentation models.
-│   │
 │   ├───config.py
-│   │   #
+│   │   # python configuration file for training, evaluation and hpo of face segmentation models.
 │   │
 │   ├───dataset.py
 │   │   # python file containing Dataset classes used to load images from face segmentation and dress code datasets.
 │   │
 │   ├───training_and_testing.py
-│   │   #
+│   │   # python file containing functions for training and evaluation of face segmentation models.
 │   │
 │   ├───cloud/
+│   ├───local/
+│   │   # directories containing models' implementation for both local and cloud face segmentation models.
+│   │
 │   ├───demo/
+│   │   # directory containing checkpoints from training of demo (base) face segmentation models.
+│   │
+│   ├───training_best/
+│   │   # directory containing checkpoints from training of selected face segmentation models after hpo.
+│   │
 │   ├───hpo/
+│   │   # directory containing checkpoints from hpo of face segmentation models.
+│   │
-│   ├───local/
+│   ├───preprocessing/
 │   ├───loss_selection/
+│   │   # directories containing checkpoints from preprocessing and loss comparison experiments │   │   # of selected face segmentation models.
+│   │
 │   ├───outputs/
+│   │   # directory containing output and error files from execution of scripts to run │   │   # training and hpo of face segmentation models on SLURM.
+│   │
 │   ├───plots/
-│   ├───preprocessing/
+│   │   # directory containing plots tracking loss and score of face segmentation models during the training process.
-│   ├───training_best/
+│   │
 │   └───weights/
+│       # directory containing the weights of all face segmentation models trained by us.
 │
 ├───palette_classification/
 │   ├───color_processing.py